 Particles fall to earth and are burned up in the atmosphere.

-They are usually green or blue in colour, but can be red purple on occasion.
+They are usually green or blue in colour, but can be red or purple on rare occasions.

 1/ Northern Lights Tour from Reykjavik